belovedpearl/AfricanRecipes-PP4/README.md

 * While validating the homepage, I got the error of "Multiple use of id values" on the template.
     * The thought of adding a unique number at the end of the id values with the recipe primary keys fixed this.

+## Heroku Deployment Bug

+* while deploying with contents as I did not deploy the empty project as advised by a senior colleague, I got this deployment error ***"KeyError: 'etag'
+ !
+Error while running '$ python manage.py collectstatic --noinput'."***.
+     *